 - LOW OIL LEVEL SWITCH.
 The low oil level switch closes if the oil drops below a certain level.
 If it stays closed for a specified time, the microprocessor will shut the unit down and record alarm code 66. - 6.
 PREHEAT BUZZER.
-The preheat buzzer sounds when the CYCLE-SENTRY system energizes the glow plugs and when the unit is turned on (buzzer check).
-This should warn anyone near the unit that the CYCLE-SENTRY system is about to start the diesel engine.

-- SETPOINT/MODE KEY BUZZER.
+The preheat buzzer sounds when the CYCLE-SENTRY system energizes the air heater.
+This should warn anyone near the unit that the CYCLE-SENTRY system is about to start the diesel engine. - 7.
+SETPOINT/MODE KEY BUZZER (Optional).
 This buzzer sounds when the setpoint is changed until the Enter Key is pressed.
-It also sounds when a Mode Key selection is changed until the Enter Key is pressed. - 8.
-OVERLOAD RELAY-Manual Reset (Model 50).
-An overload relay protects the standby electric motor.
-The overload relay opens the circuit to the electric motor if the motor overloads for any reason (e.g., low line voltage or improper power supply) while the unit is on electric standby operation.
+It also sounds when a Mode Key selection is changed until the Enter Key is pressed.